-- 16. The NAA sends a copy of its final network access decision response to the TNCS.
-The TNCS may send a copy of the network access decision to the TNCC.
-The TNCS also informs the IMVs of the network access decision response via IF-IMV. - 17.
-The NAA sends its network access decision response to the PEP. - 18.
-The PEP implements the network access decision response.
-During this process, the NAR is typically informed of the decision.
+- 17. The NAA sends its network access decision to the PEP. - 18.
+The PEP implements the network access decision.
+During this process, the NAR may be informed of the decision.
 The TNCC may be informed by the NAR or may discover that a new network has come up. - 19.
 If step 6 was not executed, the network connect process is complete.
-Otherwise, the TNCC informs the IMCs of the network access decision response via IF-IMC.
-[IF-IMC] The TNCC signals this change in network connection state through the TNC IMC NotifyConnectionChange function. - 20.
+Otherwise, the TNCC informs the IMCs of the TNCS Action Recommendation via IF-IMC.
+[IF-IMC] The TNCC signals this change in network connection state through the TNC_IMC_NotifyConnectionChange function. - 20.
 If the IMCs or the applications that they represent need to perform remediation, they perform that remediation.
 Then they continue with Handshake Retry after Remediation.
 If no remediation was needed, the use case ends here.